Message from the Financial Aid/International Coordinator

 Greetings from the Financial Aid and Scholarships office!
 The mission of the Financial Aid Office is to enhance the overall mission of the Seminary and to help students achieve their educational potential by providing appropriate financial resources.

 We use our knowledge of institutional and federal guidelines to manage the financial resources, to educate students, and to assist in removing financial barriers for those who wish to pursue a theological education.
 It is important to know that students are our #1 priority.
 Although federal regulations are continuously changing, our commitment to serving you will NEVER change.

-Please feel free to email or call me if you have any questions or concerns.
-I look forward to playing a pivotal role as you continue your theological journey.
+Please feel free to email or call us if you have any questions or concerns.
+We look forward to playing a pivotal role as you continue your theological journey.

 Phone: 732-247-5241, ext.
 311